 With sampling complete, the materials for the production run will be ordered from the suppliers.
-Lead times can be long, so allow up to 3 months for your materials to arrive at your factory or you may have to settle for a more readily available alternative.
+Depending on the material supplier's lead times and types of shipping, it can take up to 3 months or more to receive all the materials.

-While the materials arrive, take time to establish a solid production strategy with your manufacturer.
-Once all the items are in place, they will be cut, graded for size, printed, and sewn.
+Once all the materials arrive, production is ready to begin.
+The fabric will be cut, graded for size, printed, and sewn.
 It's great to ask your manufacturer what quality standards they follow, and to establish a clear quality standard so you can ensure no surprises are headed your way.
 Learn more about the industry's quality control standards here.

 The last item rolls off the line and will be packed for shipping.
 Check-in with your manufacturer to ensure they facilitate exporting and see what is necessary on your part to import the product to your country.
 Because Purnaa is located in Nepal, our clients are able to benefit from special trade preferences given by the USA and the EU.
 You can read more about American trade preferences here.
 We suggest you explore if your manufacturer can offer something similar.
 It may help you save big on import taxes.